Zhongfang-Fu/starter-academic/content/en/project/digital intervention/index.md

 summary: An investigation on the effectivenss of digital based interventions delivered in LMICs and their working mechanims.
 tags:
 - Digital intervention

+We developed a Wechat applet program to help Chinese university students cope with their depression during the COVID-19 pandemic.

 date: "2016-10-03T00:00:00Z"

 # Optional external URL for project (replaces project detail page).